Naalu/ds-senior-capstone-projects-website/deliverables/Implementation.md

 ## Introduction

-Provide a short paragraph that describes your system.
-This paragraph should contain the value proposition and a description of the main features of the software.
-At the end of the introduction, include a link to your project on GitHub.

 ### Description
 Northern Arizona University Department of Mathematics & Statistics Research Showcase is dedicated to developing a web-based platform for Northern Arizona University's Department of Mathematics & Statistics.
 This platform aims to organize, archive, and showcase student research, particularly senior capstone projects, with potential expansions for additional research and other departments.